cywcarrie/vite-milkproject/README.md

 ### Demo Website : [Link](https://cywcarrie.github.io/vite-milkproject/#/)

-In this simulation of a fully English e-commerce website, users can add products to their shopping cart, manage items by adding or removing them, and place orders.
+In this simulation of a fully Chinese e-commerce website, users can add products to their shopping cart, manage items by adding or removing them, and place orders.
 They can search for products using keywords and view detailed information about individual items.
 The backend allows administrator to add and modify products and coupons.

 ## Technologies Used